Parameterized Algorithms for Kidney Exchange: Introduction

 \section{Introduction}

 Patients having acute renal failures are typically treated either with dialysis or with kidney transplantation.
-However, the quality of life on dialysis is comparitively lower and also the average life span of the patients on dialysis is around 10 years~\cite{usrds}.
-For this reason, most patients prefer a kidney transplantation over periodic dialysis.
+However, the quality of life on dialysis is comparitively lower and also the average life span of the recipients on dialysis is around 10 years~\cite{usrds}.
+For this reason, most recipients prefer a kidney transplantation over periodic dialysis.
 However, the gap between the demand and supply of kidneys, which can be obtained either from a deceased person or from a living donor, is so large that the average waiting time varies from $2$ to $5$ years at most centers~\cite{unos,odts}.
-Moreover, even if a patient is able to find a donor, there could be many medical reasons (like blood group or tissue mismatch) due to which the donor could not donate his/her kidney to the patient.
+Moreover, even if a recipient is able to find a donor, there could be many medical reasons (like blood group or tissue mismatch) due to which the donor could not donate his/her kidney to the recipient.

-The {\em Kidney Paired Donation (KPD)}, a.k.a {\em Kidney Exchange} program, allows donors to donate their kidneys to compatible other patients with the understanding that their patients will also receive medically compatible kidneys thereby forming some kind of barter market~\cite{ke04,ke07,AbrahamBS07}.
-Since its inception in~\cite{rapaport1986case}, an increasing amount of people register in the kidney exchange program since, this way, patients not only have a better opportunity to receive compatible kidneys, but also can get medically better matched kidneys which last longer~\cite{segev2005kidney}.
-The central problem in any kidney exchange program, also known as the {\em clearing problem}, is how to transplant kidneys among various patients and donors so that a maximum number of patients receive kidneys.
+The {\em Kidney Paired Donation (KPD)}, a.k.a {\em Kidney Exchange} program, allows donors to donate their kidneys to compatible other recipients with the understanding that their recipients will also receive medically compatible kidneys thereby forming some kind of barter market~\cite{ke04,ke07,AbrahamBS07}.
+Since its inception in~\cite{rapaport1986case}, an increasing amount of people register in the kidney exchange program since, this way, recipients not only have a better opportunity to receive compatible kidneys, but also can get medically better matched kidneys which last longer~\cite{segev2005kidney}.
+The central problem in any kidney exchange program, also known as the {\em clearing problem}, is how to transplant kidneys among various recipients and donors so that a maximum number of recipients receive kidneys.